Waldorfio/weather-api/README.md

-# Weather App API
+# Weather App Backend

-The API component of the weather app
+The Backend component of the weather app
 [Live Link](https://weather-api-production-c823.up.railway.app)

+Written with NodeJS and ExpressJS

 Refer to the main front-end [README.md](https://github.com/Waldorfio/weather-frontend#readme) for information on challenges/improvements.